cyfrost/install-gnome-extensions/README.md

 You can always get the latest version of this script using a single-command:

-`$ rm -f ./install-gnome-extensions.sh; wget -N -q "https://raw.githubusercontent.com/cyfrost/install-gnome-extensions/master/install-gnome-extensions.sh" -O ./install-gnome-extensions.sh && chmod +x install-gnome-extensions.sh && ./install-gnome-extensions.sh`
+`rm -f ./install-gnome-extensions.sh; wget -N -q "https://raw.githubusercontent.com/cyfrost/install-gnome-extensions/master/install-gnome-extensions.sh" -O ./install-gnome-extensions.sh && chmod +x install-gnome-extensions.sh && ./install-gnome-extensions.sh`

 ## Step 3: Choose the extensions you want to install